Due to the unprecedented level of demand, we will be temporarily suspending website ordering.

 |Osmo Polyx Oil 2K||A durable two-part flooring oil for professional, machine use only|

 Surfaces must be clean and dry, removing all traces of dust and dirt before application (maximum moisture content 20%).
 Only apply on a frost-free surface.
-For guaranteed performance, it is always recommended to remove all traces of a previous finish.
+For guaranteed performance, Osmo recommend that all traces of previous finishes are removed to expose clean, bare wood.

 Always do a test area before starting any project to assess product suitability and final finish.
 Follow the manufacturer's instructions on the tin at all times.
 Osmo Polyx-Oil Tints is ready-to-use from the tin, do not thin.
 Stir thoroughly prior and periodically during application to ensure a consistent finish.
 Osmo oils dry via oxidation so it is important to ensure good ventilation during application and drying.